ECON 1009 - International Financial Institutions & Markets I

 Your attendance in the tutorials is compulsory and will be recorded by your tutor.
 Based on your attendance and active participation in the tutorial you will be awarded up to 5% of your total grade.
 Active tutorial participation consists of preparing the answers to the tutorial questions, contributing to class discussion and answering questions posed by your tutor.

-The test will be administered online during week 7.
-The test will consist of multiple choice questions.
-The material for the test will be based on the first 6 topics of the course.
+The tests will be administered online during weeks 7 and 12.
+The tests will consist of multiple choice questions.
+The material for the first test will be based on the first 5 topics of the course.
+The material for the second test will be based on the first 10 topics

 Final Examination 50% (or more):